How to Use a Wedge Pillow

 Types of Wedge Pillows

-There are a few different types of wedge pillows, each with its own benefits and drawbacks.
+There are a few different types of wedge pillows, each with wedge pillow benefits and drawbacks.
 Here's a breakdown of the three most common types: traditional wedge pillows, C-shaped wedge pillows, and memory foam wedge pillows.

 Traditional Wedge Pillows: The traditional wedge pillow is the simplest type, consisting of a small, flat pillow placed between your legs and rested on your lower back.
 This type is the least comfortable because your head and upper body are unsupported, which can cause pressure points and headaches.
 Plus, it's not the most supportive because your weight isn't evenly distributed across the pillow.